GaloisInc/ivory/ivory-tutorial/tutorial.md

 due to the `DataKinds` language extension that allows Ivory to have more precise types.
 For the most part you won't need to worry about this feature, other than needing to include the pragma in your Ivory modules.
-The Haskell compiler, when compiling with `-Wall`, will remind you when you've forgotten to use the leading single-quote.
+The Haskell compiler will remind you when you've forgotten to use the leading single-quote.

 The `$` operator is a common sight in many Haskell programs, including Ivory.
-While it may look strange `$` is a name for function application.
+While it may look strange, `$` is just syntactic sugar for function application.
 Because of its associativity, Haskell programs often use `$` in place of pairs of parentheses.
 For example, without `$`, `ivoryMain` would look like:

 ```haskell
 ivoryMain  =